bedatadriven/renjin/BUILDING.md

 that includes the renjin repository, so once the initial build is complete you can work normally from your IDE on your own (host) machine.

+Note that this requires that your host machine has a *case-sensitive* filesystem.
+For Mac OSX, see instructions below on creating a case-sensitive volume for Renjin development.

 ### Ubuntu 12+

 Be sure to install the Oracle JDK; the version of the OpenJDK that ships